MetOffice/CDDS/docs/tutorials/add_plugin.md

 !!!warning
     The interfaces for the plugin can slightly change from version to version.

-!!!info
-    There is a demo project that can use as reference:
-    `~kschmatz/workspace/cdds-test-plugins`

 ## Steps

 1. Create a plugin that extends from the `CddsPlugin` class